PuneethaPai/RPPP/blog.md

 ### Sync DVC remotes:

-Before running any further DVC stanges, we would need to fetch the data and models versioned by DVC.
+Before running any further DVC stanges, we would need to fetch the data and models already versioned by DVC.
 This can be done with `dvc pull` command.

-But fetching files from `S3` or similar remote storages, it increases our network load, build latency and also service usages cost.
+Everytime while we fetch files from `S3` or similar remote storages, it increases our network load, build latency and also service usages cost.

-To optimise this we can cache already fetched files, say from previous builds and **only fetch the diff** required for the current build.
+To optimise this we can cache already fetched files, say from previous builds and **only fetch the diff** required for the consequent builds.

 We will use the mounted volume `/extras` for this and refer it by dvc remote `jenkins_local`.

-1. First we fetch cached files from `jenkins_local`.
-2. Then we fetch diff by pulling from `origin`.
-3. We then sync both the remotes, by pushing the diffs back to `jenkins_local`.
+More info [.dvc/config](./.dvc/config) file.

+**While `origin` is our primary storage, we use `jenkins_local` as a secondary local storage!**

 ```Groovy
 stage('Sync DVC Remotes') {